sudiptanar/Classic-Snake-Game/README.md

 # Classic-Snake-Game
-A simple snake game in Java.
+A simple classic snake game in Java.
 Using Threads and Java Swing to display the game.

 ### Technologies used:
 * Java OOP concepts